WoW Midnight Season 1 Mythic+ Tier List: Every Spec Ranked (April Update)

 Is Augmentation Evoker mandatory for M+?

-What's the best melee DPS for M+?
+What is the best melee DPS for M+ right now?

-What's the best ranged DPS for M+?
+What is the best ranged DPS for M+ right now?

 Which healer is best for high keys?